IwakuraRein/IwakuraRein.github.io/index.md

 <video src="https://user-images.githubusercontent.com/28486541/199053796-11756267-042a-4419-823d-a4d8bf4ac0e7.mp4" data-canonical-src="https://user-images.githubusercontent.com/28486541/199053796-11756267-042a-4419-823d-a4d8bf4ac0e7.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-width:95%;" autoplay="autoplay" draggable="false" loop="loop"></video>

-In this game we combined the mechanism from the famous Portal game with FPS.
+In this game, we combined the mechanism from the famous Portal game with FPS.
 Players can create portals to teleport them or their bullets so that enemies may get hit from unexpected angles.
 This is the final project for the Game Design Course.

 ### Dog Fight